What is plan checking?

 What is a plan check?

-If you've deposited a Full Plans application with your local authority building control team, your application will be assessed by a suitably competent, qualified and experienced surveyor to make sure it complies with the building regulations.
+If you've deposited an application for building control approval with full plans with your local authority building control team, your application will be assessed by a suitably competent, qualified and experienced Registered Building Inspector to make sure it complies with the building regulations.

 Known as the plan check, this process involves a full review of your project, including: